wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

 published: true
 ---

-There's a simple way to write the elixir and Erlang codes under the same umbrella project and you can use them together.
+There's a simple way to write the Elixir and Erlang codes under the same umbrella project and you can use them together.

 <!–-break-–>

-# 1. Create new umbrella project
+# 1. Create a new umbrella project
 For this example, I'll create an umbrella project.

 {% highlight sh %}